tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Whenever a client resolves a name for which it does not already have a Designated DoH Server, it SHOULD try to determine the Designated DoH Server by sending a query for the an SVCB record for the name.
-If there is no DoH server designated for the name or zone, signalled either by an NXDOMAIN answer or a SVCB record that does not contain a DoH URI, the client SHOULD suppress queries for the SVCB record for a given name until the time-to-live of the answer expires.
+If there is no DoH server designated for the name or zone, signaled either by an NXDOMAIN answer or a SVCB record that does not contain a DoH URI, the client SHOULD suppress queries for the SVCB record for a given name until the time-to-live of the answer expires.